Kowshik890/PhoneBook/README.md

   * node index.js ( to run the app)

 * For Client Side
-  * npm install
-  if the following packages are not downloaded, then,
+  * npm install (if the following packages are not downloaded, then... )
   * npm i @apollo/client graphql
   * npm i cors
   * npm i @mui/material @emotion/react @emotion/styled